Istanbul Park: Description

+Afer Ecclestone, The circuit was then managed by the Turkish company Intercity between October 2012 to March 2024.
+A tender was held in April 2024 for a new operator with Can Bilim Eğitim A.Ş. winning the rights, however its tender rights was cancelled in December 2024 by an administrative court.
+In June 2025, it was announced that the operating rights of this circuit was given to Turkish Automobile Sports Federation for at least 10 years, and the name was changed as TOSFED İstanbul Park.

-The Istanbul Park racing circuit was one of only seven circuits running anticlockwise in the 2021 Formula One season, the others being the Imola Circuit (used for the Emilia Romagna Grand Prix), the Baku City Circuit (used for the Azerbaijan Grand Prix), Circuit of the Americas (used for the United States Grand Prix), the Interlagos Circuit (used for the Brazilian Grand Prix), the Jeddah Corniche Circuit (used for the Saudi Arabian Grand Prix), and the Yas Marina Circuit (used for the Abu Dhabi Grand Prix).
+The Istanbul Park racing circuit will be one of only nine circuits running anticlockwise in the 2027 Formula One season, the others being the Jeddah Corniche Circuit (used for the Saudi Arabian Grand Prix), the Miami International Autodrome (used for the Miami Grand Prix), the Baku City Circuit (used for the Azerbaijan Grand Prix), the Marina Bay Street Circuit (used for the Singapore Grand Prix), Circuit of the Americas (used for the United States Grand Prix), the Interlagos Circuit (used for the São Paulo Grand Prix), the Las Vegas Strip Circuit (used for the Las Vegas Grand Prix), and the Yas Marina Circuit (used for the Abu Dhabi Grand Prix).
 This unusual anti-clockwise layout leads to increased strain on the other side of the driver's neck than they would experience at most other circuits, especially through the long high-speed left-hander at turn 8.